[Italicised words are defined within this glossary.]

 sign – a linguistic unit created from the combination of signifier and signified.
 A sign only has value through the system of difference of a language (langue).

 signified – the meaning or concept of a sign.

 signifier – the form of a sign.

-structuralism – the study of language with emphasis on the structures of language.
+structuralism – the study of language with emphasis on the structures of it.
 It is equated to Saussurean Linguistics.

 syntagmatic – the system of difference played out within a sentence by examining the possible shift of words across the sentence.
-The relation is horizontal.
+The relations are “horizontal”.
+See also paradigmatic.

 value – of a sign, value is made through the system of differences to all other signs within the language.